 - library-name: Specify the name of the library where the file is located.

 - file-name: Specify the name of the file.

 EMT SET FILE(filename) DSNAME(datasetname) SHARE|OLD

-The above way you can define the file to cics.
-So that CICS acknowlwdges which file it should consider.
-You can refer for more here.
+The above way you can define the file to CICS.
+So that CICS acknowledges which file it should consider.
+You can read online for more here.